Living and working in Wales

 The £32.5 million world-class Computational Science facility acts as a beacon for research collaborations and looks to attract leading researchers to Wales, placing Swansea at the heart of a thriving regional ecosystem of digital companies and research.

 The Department of Computer Science has longstanding major projects in engaging with business, education and civic society including Technocamps and Institute of Coding.
-The department houses one of six RCUK funded Digital Economy Centres CHERISH-DE, and has an EPSRC Centre for Doctoral Training in Enhancing Human Interactions and Collaborations with Data and Intelligence.
+The department houses the EPSRC Centre for Doctoral Training in Enhancing Human Interactions and Collaborations with Data and Intelligence and the Morgan Advanced Studies Institute (MASI).

 The Department of Mathematics is one of the longest running departments at Swansea University and is very well established with a great range of topics available to students, industry and the community.
 The department houses projects such as the Further Mathematics Support Programme (FMSPW) which the Welsh Government founded in 2010, the main aim of FMSPW is to widen access to Further Mathematics GCE AS/A-level qualifications for students within Wales.